rfuchs-M5/LibreChatConfigurator/README.md

 A web-based interface to configure LibreChat v0.8.0 easily with progressive disclosure and comprehensive parameter coverage.

+## Why This Exists

+**LibreChat is incredibly powerful, but configuring it shouldn't require a PhD in YAML.**

+Setting up LibreChat involves managing 100+ configuration options across environment variables, YAML files, OAuth providers, database connections, AI API keys, file storage backends, email services, and more.
+The official docs are comprehensive but scattered across dozens of pages, making it easy to miss critical settings or misconfigure complex integrations.

+**This tool solves that.** Instead of hunting through documentation and manually editing config files, you get:

+- **Progressive disclosure** - Pick your providers first, then see only the relevant fields
+- **Real-time validation** - Catch configuration errors before deployment
+- **Complete packages** - Generate all files needed for deployment in one click
+- **Beginner-friendly** - No need to understand YAML syntax or environment variable conventions

+**Built by the community, for the community.** As LibreChat evolves and adds new features, this tool evolves with it.
+Missing a new provider or configuration option?
+The codebase is designed to make adding support straightforward - just update the schemas and the UI follows automatically.

+**Help make LibreChat accessible to everyone.** Whether you're fixing a bug, adding support for a new AI provider, or improving the user experience, your contributions help more people deploy and enjoy LibreChat without the configuration headaches.

 ## Requirements

 - **Node.js 20+** (tested with Node 20.16+)